HTTP has a feature called basic authentication. It works as follows.

 You can't log in, and you'll see Access Denied

 .
-There is a key in this header, whose value is displayed in the dialog box.
+There is a key in this header, which value is displayed in the dialog box.
 It isn't used anywhere else.

 After entering your username and password, the following headers will be sent: